joshbquinn/career-visualisation-tool/README.md

 Problems I'm encountering:
-- Null/ undefined objects being passed since modularising my code into the MVC pattern.
-- Role redirection not working (pages unrecognised).
+- Role redirection route not working (pages unrecognised).
 - Pagination on Manger page for datatables.

 List of things that I want to work on.

 Authentication:
-- Possibly reconsider the use library for authentication.
+- Possibly reconsider the use of passport.js library for authentication.
-- Instead code my own authentication to understand the full auth flow.
+- Instead code up my own authentication to fully understand the full auth flow.
 - Reconsider the encryption algorithm I'm using to increase security.

 User Based Role Login: